Bambil/bamboo-doc/source/includes/_things.md

 }
 ```

-This request is used getting sensors information.
+This request is used getting information.
 Through the states
-parameters you can list the values you want and the I1820 will take care of the
+parameter you can list the name of values you want and the I1820 will take care of the
 rest of the job.

 The parameter list for this request must be **json** formatted.
 Here is the